Skip to main content

 Clinical Neurophysiology Rotation

 This rotation is designed as a one-month didactic introduction to clinical neurophysiology.
 The rotation is attended by the entire PGY-3 class in September each year.
 During this course, residents have no other clinical responsibilities other than their outpatient continuity clinic.
-The curriculum consists of didactic lectures in the morningxand workshops in the afternoon (such as EEG reading, EMG interpretation and botulinum toxin injection).
-The rotation is directed by Elizabeth E. Gerard, MD, and provides the foundation for future training in EEG, EMG, sleep medicine and other electro-diagnostic based areas of neurology.
+The curriculum consists of didactic lectures in the morning and workshops in the afternoon (such as EEG reading, EMG interpretation and botulinum toxin injection).
+The rotation is directed by Yara Mikhaeil-Demo, MD, and provides the foundation for future training in EEG, EMG, sleep medicine and other electro-diagnostic based areas of neurology.

 Evidence-Based Medicine Curriculum